 Free Download of the old movie Swing Hostess

 Swing-Hostess-1944.mp4 (638mb - 720x526)

-So now we have a record with Judy's wonderful voice, and Phoebe's not-ready-for-even-the-shower voice on it, and of course, when the big boys put the record on and hear Judy's voice, they believe that it is Phoebe's voice, and sign her to a big contract.
-Meanwhile, Judy and her friend/agent meet the big producer of the show in a small restaurant and the big producer/band leader falls for Judy, not knowing that she has the voice that he wants.
-As we munch our hot buttered popcorn this musical tale of rags to riches moves down the track looking like Judy and the band leader will never get together, and Judy will not get her chance at the big time in show business.
-But of course, in 1944 we could never end a movie on a sour note, so fear not, swing music lover, Judy and the band leader do indeed get together and all ends well for the angelic voice and her handsome band leader.
-If you want to hear more of Martha Tilton, head on over to Free-Classic-Music, a great source of food for your mobile device - I'll betcha can't keep your feet from tapping to the beat!
+So now we have a record with Judy's wonderful voice, and Phoebe's not-ready-for-even-the-shower voice on it, and of course, when the big boys put the record on and hear Judy’s voice, they believe that it is Phoebe’s voice, and sign her to a big contract.
+It looks like Liltin Martha Tilton, as Judy, will never make it to the big time with the big band.
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.
+If you want to hear more of Martha Tilton, head on over to Free-Classic-Music, a great source of entertainment for your mobile device - I'll betcha can't keep your feet from tapping to the beat!